2 Kings 4

 And the boy grew and the day was, and he went out to his father and to the reapers.

-Paraphrase: The boys was in every respect a healthy and growing boy.
+Paraphrase: The boy was in every respect a healthy and growing boy.
 His mother doted on him and gave him all her love and attention.
 As he grew older, however, he wanted to follow dad more than mom.
 Occasionally, the boy would go visit his father while he was at his work.
 One day, he paid a visit to his father during the harvest.
-What an impressive sight it was to the young lad to watch the reapers cutting down the grain, binding it in sheaves, and then moving on.
+What an impressive sight it was to watch the reapers cutting down the grain, binding it in sheaves, and then moving on.
 In the middle of it all, was his father directing the operations and keeping everything in order.
 It was a dreadfully hot day; but for all that, the boy would not sit in the shade.
 He sat near the field watching it all with great interest.

 Comments: